 \subsection{Iterative Matching Strategy}

 We propose an iterative algorithm that make full use of existing feature matches to extends feature matches, as illustrated in Fig.~\ref{fig:matching-pipeline}.
-Firstly, we use image retrieval for each image and perform feature matching on the $N_{init}$ most similar images, $N_{init}$ is set to 5 in our experiments.
+Firstly, we use image retrieval for each image and perform feature matching on the $N_{init}$ most similar images, $N_{init}$ is set to 5 in our implementation.
 The set of the initial feature matches is denoted as $\mathcal{M}_{init}$, and a region-based covisibility graph is built with $\mathcal{M}_{init}$.
 At each iteration, we select and match all the covisible image pairs based on Equation (\ref{Eq:covisibility}) to obtain more feature matches.
 The newly matched features are used to update the region-based covisibility graph.
 In this way, most of the feature matches can be found after several iterations.

 In addition, we observe there are many poor quality or irrelevant images in Internet photo collections.
-These images can not be registered successfully even if all the feature matches have been established.
+These images cannot be registered successfully even if all the feature matches have been established.
 Let $\mathcal{M}_{all}$ denote all the feature matches, $A_{reg}$ denote the set of images that can be registered with the support of $\mathcal{M}_{all}$, and $A_{rest}$ denotes the rest.
-To further reduce invalid matching, we want to avoid selecting candidate image pairs composed of elements in $A_{rest}$.
+To further reduce invalid matches, we want to avoid selecting candidate image pairs composed of elements in $A_{rest}$.
 However, $A_{reg}$ is impossible to be obtained until $\mathcal{M}_{all}$ is obtained and reconstruction is implemented.
 In each iteration of the proposed method, we have partial feature matches $\mathcal{M}_{inlier}$ (a subset of $\mathcal{M}_{all}$), so partial images $A_{part}$ can be registered.

-For obtaining $A_{part}$, a naive method is running the reconstruction with existing feature matches $\mathcal{M}_{inlier}$, but it causes deep coupling between the reconstruction process and matching process.
-Therefore, we propose a fast algorithm that simulates the registration process to get an approximation of $A_{part}$.
+For obtaining $A_{part}$, a naive method is running the reconstruction with existing feature matches $\mathcal{M}_{inlier}$, but it causes a strong coupling between the reconstruction process and matching process.
+Therefore, we propose a fast algorithm that simulates the registration process to obtain an approximation of $A_{part}$.
 Before diving into details, we explain some definitions.

 The matched features $f_i^a$ and $f_j^b$ between image pair $(I_i,I_j)$ make up the point set $Tri(I_i,I_j)$ for simulating the progress of triangulation in reconstruction.
 Given a feature set $\mathcal{F}$, $Match(I_i,\mathcal{F})$ is the set of feature matches between features of $I_i$ and $\mathcal{F}$, which is used to detect the number of points in $\mathcal{F}$ observed by $I_i$ for simulating the process of pose estimation.